Bio

 During my MPhil, supervised by Pascale Fung, I worked on several projects related to natural language processing and affective computing.
 Working with Genta Indra Winata, I built a virtual therapist platform that used deep learning to model user emotional states and generate empathetic dialogue-an early preview of my current work at the intersection of AI and mental health.

-I received my undergrad degree in Applied Physics from the TU Delft in the Netherlands.
+I received my undergrad degree in Applied Physics from the TU Delft in the Netherlands, where I grew up.